A Conversation with François Truffaut: A Window into the Mind and Practices of the Pillar of the French New Wave

 FRANÇOIS TRUFFAUT: THE MAN WHO LOVED CINEMA

-François Truffaut: The Man Who Loved Cinema is a 77 minute documentary that explores the life and works of the celebrated French filmmaker.
-François Truffaut is remembered as one of the major faces in the Nouvelle Vague (the French New Wave), however, his influence stretches beyond the movement.
+François Truffaut: The Man Who Loved Cinema is a 77-minute documentary that explores the life and works of the celebrated French filmmaker.
+One of the major figures in the Nouvelle Vague (the French New Wave), François Truffaut’s influence extends beyond the movement.
 He was interested in creating strong narratives out of the material of his own life rather than the experimentation Jean-Luc Godard and his colleagues attempted with their films.
 Cinema and his own personal life, thus, were weaved one with the other and expressed by a comprehensive awareness of the cinematic story and the tools and techniques necessary to create an engaging narrative.

-Even before his early death at the age of 52, Truffaut became an example to follow for independent filmmakers.
+Before his untimely demise at the age of 52, Truffaut established himself as a model for independent filmmakers.
 His low-budget and autobiographical debut film, The 400 Blows, marked the beginning of the French New Wave and led the way for innovation in filmmaking.
 Inspired by the Italian Neo-Realists, Truffaut and the French New Wave filmmakers took on the issues of production value and budget by seeking alternatives to production methods… they used all that was available to them in order to express their cinematic and artistic visions.
 What was important was the material and the minds handling it.
-The in-depth exploration presented by François Truffaut: The Man Who Loved Cinema makes the documentary a great watch.
-Learn from one of the leading figures who changed the face of film history forever! —A BitterSweet Life
+The in-depth exploration presented by François Truffaut: The Man Who Loved Cinema makes the documentary a delightful watch.
+Learn from one of the leading figures who changed the face of film history forever. —A BitterSweet Life

 Cinematographer Néstor Almendros, AFC, ASC, discusses his work on nine of Truffaut’s films.